brucehart/web-tools/README.md

   - Enter pricing per token, per 1K, or per 1M for input, cached input, output, and reasoning tokens.
   - Save multiple model pricing profiles locally (seeded with popular models; update the placeholders to match current rates).

+- TIFF Viewer (`/tiff-viewer`)
+  - Load TIFFs from file or base64 (data URL or raw) and decode locally using bundled `UTIF.js` (no external CDN dependency).
+  - Toggle channels on/off and assign per-channel colors; supports planar and interleaved layouts with automatic channel count detection.
+  - Zoom controls (in/out buttons, slider, Fit width) with default fit-to-width scaling; viewer scrolls when the image exceeds the viewport.

 - YouTube Transcript (`/yt-transcript`)
   - Fetch transcripts for public videos with optional translation by language code when available.
   - View normalized segments alongside the full transcript text, toggle timestamps, and copy the result.